Environment & Scene Graph¶

 Allowed Collision Matrix¶

-The ACM defines which link pairs should be ignored during collision checking:
+The ACM defines which link pairs should be ignored during collision checking.
+The SRDF typically seeds it with adjacent-link exclusions.

 acm = env.getAllowedCollisionMatrix()